 But now, the questions come.
 Why this day?
 Why me?
 Why this place, papered-up and abandoned?

 I don’t even know what she looks like.
 Not really.
-But I have pictured her a thousand times: dark hair, dark eyes, a scare smile tugging the right corner of her mouth upward.
+But I have pictured her a thousand times: dark hair, dark eyes, a scarce smile tugging the right corner of her mouth upward.

 The plan was for me to arrive first and wait for her text message.
 “Instructions to follow.”